TranscryptOrg/Transcrypt/README.rst

 What's new
 ==========

+- Dict omissions and bugs fixed and added to autotest, .gitignore recovered
 - Overloading of () added + test
 - Optional overloading of [] enabled, doc updated, tests added
 - Doc update, operator overloading and sort/sorted examples added